DBCobra/CobraBench/README.md

     $ mkdir -p /tmp/cobra/log
     $ java -ea -jar target/txnTest-1-jar-with-dependencies.jar local config.yaml

+The transaction history will be stored in the folder `/tmp/cobra/log`.

 Run Cobra bench with PostgreSQL (multiple machines)
 ---

-This section introduces how to run tests with PostgreSQL on multiple machines.
-Running the following experiments requires at least two machines: one for clients and one for the database.
+This section introduces how to run experiments with PostgreSQL on multiple machines with Cobra's auto-scripts.
+Running them requires at least two machines: one for clients and one for the database.

-**Note**: running the auto-scripts in this chapter will create temporary files under the home folder of your machines (both clients and the database).
+**Note**: running the auto-scripts will create temporary files under the home folder of your machines (in both clients and the database).

 ### Step 1: Environment for auto-scripts

-On _the machine_ that you want to run the database and control the test:
+On _the machine_ that you want to host the database and control the experiments:

 #### (1) config SSH

-Our auto-scripts require to login clients' machines without interruption.
+Our auto-scripts require to log in clients' machines without password.
 One needs to setup the ssh keys among machines.

 First, add your public key (`~/.ssh/id_rsa.pub`) to your local `~/.ssh/authorized_keys`.
 Make sure you can run `ssh localhost` without using password.

-Second, add these lines to your `~/.ssh/config` , change `[you]` to your username, change `[hostname]` to the machine's ip address, and `[path_id_rsa]` is the path to your private key  (for example, `~/.ssh/id_rsa`).
+Second, add lines below to your `~/.ssh/config`, change `[you]` to your username, change `[hostname]` to the machine's ip address (or alias for the client's machine), and `[path_id_rsa]` is the path to your private key  (for example, `~/.ssh/id_rsa`).

 ```
 Host client1
     Hostname [hostname]
     User [you]
     IdentityFile [path_id_rsa]
 ```

-Finally, add your public key (`~/.ssh/id_rsa.pub`) to the machine of "client1"'s file `~/.ssh/authorized_keys`.
+Finally, add your public key (`~/.ssh/id_rsa.pub`) to `client1`'s  file `~/.ssh/authorized_keys`.

-Now, you should be able to login to "client1" without password:
+Now, you should be able to log in `client1` without password:

-    $ ssh [you]@[hostname] -i [path_id_rsa]
+    $ ssh client1

 #### (2) Install Python